genevaers/Community/tsc/meetings/20210309/20210309-GenevaERS-TSC-MeetingMinutes.md

 Next steps are to find out how much of Ian's work is prototype and if Ian would have to make changes to take the documentation site live

-Eugene is working on documentation?????????
+Eugene is working on a job aid documentation that contributors can use when creating new pages

-## Issue 71 Update SAFR Wikipedia Page
+### Issue 71 Update SAFR Wikipedia Page
 There is a SAFR page on Wikipedia.
 Kip looked into the requirements which now exist for pages on Wikipedia.

-The standards have tightened substantally since the page for SAFR went up
+The standards have tightened substantially since the page for SAFR went up

 The question was, should we create a new GenevaERS page, or update the existing SAFR page to reflect the open source GenevaERS project.
 Can we do either without triggering the new standards?

-## DITA vs Markdown
+### DITA vs Markdown
 In order to create documentation in DITA, someone has to learn DITA and tooling.

-DITA can cascade a change thoughout  documentation
+DITA can cascade a change throughout documentation

 Learning markdown is much simpler than learning DITA.
 Since markdown is just text, there are multiple editors one can use to create markdown files